Goldenone2/Hamilton-s-Frog-GBS/StairwayPlot/Staiway_Plotting.md

 ```

 ### Chronology of the Marlborough Sounds

-I want to add vertical lines to represent the key events in the
-chronology of the Marlborough Sounds:

-stabilization of sea levels (7 Kya), arrival of Maori (0.75 Kya),
-colonisation of Europeans (0.204 Kya and, the introduction of cats to
-Takapourewa (0.132 Kya).
+I added vertical lines to represent the key events in the chronology of the Marlborough Sounds: stabilisation of sea levels (7 Kya), arrival of Maori (0.75 Kya), colonisation of Europeans (0.204 Kya and, the introduction of cats to Takapourewa (0.132 Kya).
+Labels were added in Photoshop.
 ``` r
 # create data frame
 events <- data.frame(